bigbadcon/bbc-11ty/src/faq-in-person.md

 * Graphic design by [Cris Viana](/staff/#cris-viana)

 The [SVG icons](/icons) are combination of stock, thanks to [Font Awesome](https://fontawesome.com/license) and [Icomoon](https://icomoon.io), and some additional svg art by Colin Fahrion.

-# Big Bad Online FAQ

-### Where are all the games at Big Bad Online?

-There are no scheduled games at Big Bad Online.
-We will have a Big Bad Online 2023 Discord the day of the event where people can chat and jump off into games if they like.
-You can register for the Big Bad Online Discord [here](/register).
-Note this is separate Discord from our year-round [Community Discord](/community-discord).